 - The catch circle, which is the distance from the anchor to the end of the closed cable loop, must be no greater than 8 feet.

 - The area within the catch circle must be clear of woody vegetation, debris and manmade material that could cause entanglement of a trapped bear.
-This restriction does not include a tree used as an anchor.
-Sticks and rocks, and rotten/decaying woody material may be used for stepping guides, blocking, and backing for trap sets, if they are not rooted to the ground.
+Small sticks, rocks, and rotten/decaying woody material may be used for stepping guides, blocking, and backing for trap sets, if they are not rooted to the ground.
+Thi restriction does not include a tree used as an anchor.

 Bucket, Tube or Pipe-style Traps